Shin Ki-sung: National team

 Shin was mostly overlooked due to the presence of Lee Sang-min and Kim Seung-hyun.
 He was named in the final squad for the 2002 Asian Games, 2005 FIBA Asia Championship and the 2007 FIBA Asia Championship.

 Post-playing career

 Shin returned to his alma mater Korea University as head coach in 2013.
 He left after a season and joined the coaching staff of WKBL team Bucheon KEB Hana.
 He served as head coach of WKBL team Incheon Shinhan Bank S-Birds for three seasons, from 2016 to 2019.

 Shin had been a guest commentator while he was still coaching.
 After leaving coaching permanently, he became a full-time commentator for SPOTV.
 He has also made guest appearances on various variety shows, mostly with other retired professional athletes and some of his former teammates.

 Personal life

 Shin married his university girlfriend Park So-yoon, a dancer, in 2001.
-They have two daughters.